Tara Moore

-Tara Shanice Moore (born 6 August 1992) is a Hong Kong-born British tennis player.
-She has a career-high singles ranking of world No. 145, which she achieved on 8 May 2017.
-She has won nine singles and 17 doubles titles on the ITF Circuit.
-Her best WTA doubles ranking is No. 77, which she reached on 11 July 2022.
+Tara Shanice Moore (born 6 August 1992) is an inactive Hong Kong-born British tennis player.
+She achieved career-high rankings by the WTA of 145 in singles and No. 77 in doubles.
+In her career, she won nine singles titles and 17 doubles titles on the ITF Circuit.

 As a junior, she was coached by the American tennis coach, Nick Bollettieri.
 In September 2006, he referred to Moore as one of the best young players in his school, the Bollettieri Tennis Academy, along with Michelle Larcher de Brito.
-Her current coach is Charles Homewood.
+Her coach was Charles Homewood.
 Her favourite surface is stated as being grass although most of her titles to date have come on hardcourt.

+Moore is currently serving a four-year competition ban set to end in December 2027 for an anti-doping rule violation relating to a failed test in 2022.

 Career

 2006–2007

 Moore's first professional tennis match came in August 2006 at the $10k tournament in Guayaquil, Ecuador.
 She won two matches to qualify before losing in the first round of the tournament.
 Moore then moved on to qualify and reach the quarterfinals in only the second ITF tournament of her career in Caracas, Venezuela, another $10k event.

 In 2007, Moore reached the quarterfinals of another $10k event in Irapuato before losing to Ana Clara Duarte of Brazil, in straight sets.
 In July, she entered her first $25k tournament in Felixstowe, England, where she lost in the qualifying stages.
 Her next two tournaments were both $10k events in England (Ilkley and Wrexham) and she managed to reach the quarterfinal stages of both of these.
 She ended the year with three consecutive first-round losses at $25k events.
 Her year-end ranking for 2007 was world No. 823.